List of Premier League clubs

-Preston North End are the only former top-flight First Division champions who have never played in the Premier League; they are among a group of fifteen clubs, thirteen of which are active, that have played in the old First Division but not in the Premier League.
-By contrast, Barnsley, Bournemouth, Hull City, Reading, Swindon Town and Wigan Athletic never played in the old First Division before being promoted to the Premier League.
+Preston North End are the only former top-flight First Division champions who have never played in the Premier League; they are among a group of fourteen clubs, twelve of which are active, that have played in the old First Division but not in the Premier League.
+By contrast, Barnsley, Bournemouth, Hull City, Reading, Swindon Town and Wigan Athletic never played in the old First Division before being promoted to the Premier League in 1993, 1997, 2005, 2006, 2008, and 2015 respectively.

-Twelve of the 22 founder members of the Premier League are competing in the 2022–23 season.
+Eleven of the 22 founder members of the Premier League will compete in the 2025–26 season.
 Six (Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Tottenham Hotspur) have contested every season of the Premier League.
-The remaining six (Aston Villa, Crystal Palace, Leeds United, Manchester City, Nottingham Forest and Southampton) were also founder members, though each team has been relegated at least once in the past.

-Two clubs, Brentford and Brighton & Hove Albion, are not founding members of the Premier League, but have not been relegated since making their debuts in the Premier League via promotion in 2021 and 2017, respectively.
+The remaining five (Aston Villa, Crystal Palace, Leeds United, Manchester City and Nottingham Forest), were also founder members, though each team has been relegated at least once in the past.
+Two clubs, Brighton & Hove Albion and Brentford, are not founding members of the Premier League, but have not been relegated since making their debuts in the Premier League after promotion in 2017 and 2021, respectively.